CiscoTestAutomation/CL-DEVWKS-2808/README.md

 > **Note:**
 >
 > For those attending Cisco Live!
-US Workshop in person, these instructions
+Workshop in person, these instructions
 > have already been performed on the laptop you are using in front of you.